SDGforskning/sdg-strings/SDG10_query_action_WoS.md

  )
 AND
-  ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged"
+  ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor$" OR "urban poor$" OR "working poor$" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged" OR "extremely poor$" OR "severely poor$" OR "abjectly poor$" OR "absolutely poor$" )
-  )
  )
 ```